Vlad-404/photo-portfolio/README.md

 ![Desktop Demo](https://res.cloudinary.com/drtxn8d5t/image/upload/v1609721113/photo-portfolio/display-images/mockup_aso6tx.png "Desktop Demo")

 Welcome to my photos portfolio page!
 Here you will be able to see some of my work I gathered over time and during my travels.
-I welcome you to make your self comfortable, enjoy the images and if you like some of them, why not consider purchasing them?
+I welcome you to make your self comfortable, enjoy the images and if you like some of them, why not consider a purchase?

 Contents:
 * UX (user experience)